Tower of London Tickets

 How long do you need at the Tower of London?

-There is more here than a quick visit allows.
-A focused look at the main sights, taking in the Crown Jewels, the White Tower and a Yeoman Warder tour, runs to about 90 minutes, though there is far more to see with extra time.
+A focused look at the main sights, taking in the Crown Jewels, the White Tower and a Yeoman Warder tour, runs to about 90 minutes, though there is far more to see with extra time:

 - 90 minutes: the key sights at a brisk pace.